wp-plugins/meta-ographr/readme.txt

 = How can I use new features marked as beta? =

 As beta features can be unstable, they can only be enabled through the plugin's source.
-Open the file `meta-ographr_index.php` and set `OGRAPHR_BETA` to `TRUE`.
-Note that with each new version, you have to re-enable this setting.
+Open the file `meta-ographr_index.php` and set `OGRAPHR_DEVMODE` to `TRUE`.
+From now on, you will see developer settings on the plugin options page, where you can enable beta features.

 = Why am I getting a class error when activating the plug-in? = There's a [well-known bug](http://xcache.lighttpd.net/ticket/300 "well-known bug") in XCache that will make it impossible to run OGraphr (and many other Wordpress plug-ins) at the current moment.
 You can either disable XCache or hope for a future version to fix this.
 Sorry!